-Our Compensation Committee consists of Judson T. Riggs (Committee Chairperson), Robert T. Perry-Smith, Kevin F. Ramos, and Donna L. Lucas, each of whom is a nonemployee member of our board of directors.
+Our Compensation Committee consists of Judson T. Riggs (Committee Chairperson), Donna L. Lucas, and Kevin F. Ramos, each of whom is a nonemployee member of our board of directors.
 The committee is responsible for, among other things: reviewing and approving compensation arrangements, including equity and any non-equity incentive compensation for our Chief Executive Officer, other executive officers, and members of senior management designated by the committee; reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; reviewing and recommending revisions to director compensation practices; and administering employee benefit plans.
 The Compensation Committee has the authority to retain independent counsel and other advisors, including compensation consultants, to assist in carrying out its responsibilities.
-During 2022, the Compensation Committee held four regular quarterly meetings and three special meetings.
+During 2023, the Compensation Committee held four regular quarterly meetings and no special meetings.

-Our board of directors has determined that each of Judson T. Riggs, Robert T. Perry-Smith, Kevin F. Ramos, and Donna L. Lucas satisfies the requirements for independence under the rules of Nasdaq and the SEC.
+Our board of directors has determined that each of Judson T. Riggs, Donna L. Lucas, and Kevin F. Ramos satisfies the requirements for independence under the rules of Nasdaq and the SEC.